• Skip to main content

 Unless handled carelessly, there is nothing alarming about using propane as a fuel.
 It is a harmless gas in the majority of circumstances.
 However, that doesn’t assuage all our fears.

 Propane is a highly flammable gas.
-Flammable items and flame causing materials like cigarettes, lighters, and even mobile phones are recommended to be kept away from propane due to its sheer combustibility.
+Flammable items and flame-causing materials like cigarettes, lighters, and even mobile phones are recommended to be kept away from propane due to its sheer combustibility.

-That means the gas catches fire easily in case of a leak, which is fairly likely because propane belongs to the category of Liquefied and Pressurised gases that can discharge conveniently at the chance.
+That means the gas catches fire easily in case of a leak, which is fairly likely because propane belongs to the category of Liquefied and Pressurised gases that can discharge conveniently at chance.
 This can result in an explosion.

 Other times when propane doesn’t combust, it settles in nooks and corners due to being heavier than air.
 It is a valid precaution not to use it in enclosed spaces, much to the irony of cabin living.

 In the unlikeliest of cases, when it does burn—albeit incompletely, propane is known to release small amounts of Carbon Monoxide.
 This also happens due to improper equipment, which is just as unlikely.
-Incomplete burning refers to the situation that creates a sudden lack of oxygen supply for the fuel to burn.
+Incomplete burning refers to a situation that creates a sudden lack of oxygen supply for the fuel to burn.
 Ironically, therefore, bringing propane to the woods seems bleak and pointless.

-But propane anything but useless.
+But propane is anything but useless.
 And there are tested and proven scientific ways to prevent these damages.

 What Makes Propane Useful?
 What Benefits Outweigh its Disadvantages?